 Are you eager for reading and viewing material to get ready for our exploration of the City of Light?
-You’re in luck!
 Below is a collection of titles that you might find interesting.
-Their subject matter is belle époque (1871-1914) to contemporary Paris and ranges from surveys of some of the most interesting events and people in late-nineteenth and early-twentieth century Paris to musings on the challenges and joys of living in the city today.
+Their subject matter is Belle Époque (1871-1914) to contemporary Paris and ranges from surveys of some of the most interesting events and people in late-nineteenth and early-twentieth century Paris to musings on the challenges and joys of living in the city today.
 The titles can be ordered online and probably through your local bookstore or library.

 Parisians: An Adventure History of Paris, Graham Robb (2010).
 This is an unusual history of the city told through the stories of real major and minor figures who inhabited it over the centuries.
 Marie-Antoinette, Napoleon, Zola, de Gaulle, even Hitler are some of the better known people whose voices Robb takes on to unearth different aspects of Paris’ rich history.
 A singular approach.